GabeScott/standard-works-vault/General Conference/2011 October - Charity Never Faileth.md

 # Charity Never Faileth

-*By By Silvia H. Allred - First Counselor in the Relief Society General Presidency*
+By Silvia H. Allred - *First Counselor in the Relief Society General Presidency*

 *Given in the October session of the 2011 General Conference*

+>*Plead for a desire to be filled with the gift of charity, the pure love of Christ.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/10/charity-never-faileth?lang=eng)